alyakin314/alyakin314.github.io/index.md

 statistical graph inference and with [Joshua Vogelstein](https://jovo.me/) on causal inference from observational health data.
 I started an MD-PhD program at Washington University School of Medicine in 2021, but later decided to only pursue the first two letters out of five.
-I took a research gap year in 2024 during which I was a visiting researcher / AI engineer at NYU [OLAB](https://www.nyuolab.org/) under the supervision of Dr.
+In 2024, I took a research gap year during which I was a visiting researcher / AI engineer at NYU [OLAB](https://www.nyuolab.org/) under the supervision of Dr.
 [Eric Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann).